freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1740.1

-Run the script and return the first bike you rented.
+Run the script and return one of the bikes that `Me` has rented out.
 When you are done, exit the program.

 #### HINTS